One from the Heart (album): Legacy

 Waits reflected that scoring One from the Heart refined his approach to songwriting and added discipline to his work ethic.
 “Up till then, writing songs was something I did when I’d been drinking, and I wasn't absolutely sure I was capable of doing it in terms of being a craftsman.
 And being part of something very large, you have to discuss openly what it is you do and how it relates to a carpenter, a designer, a lighting guy and an actor.
 So it made me more responsible and more disciplined.”

-Coppola himself also helped bring some of these changes to the surface.
+Francis Ford Coppola himself also helped bring some of these changes to the surface.
 “I remember one evening at Coppola’s house listening to a Puccini aria.
 It was a particularly thrilling musical experience, because I started to get a feeling for how a collection of songs has to have a shape, how the songs have to work together.”